The Foreign Investment Regulation Review: Ireland

 Foreign investment regime

-Particular industries in Ireland are subject to regulation and supervision by various regulatory bodies.
-Some of the key industries are set out below.
+Certain types of investment and industries are subject to approval, regulation or both under Irish law.
+Some of the key types are set out below.

-The European Central Bank (ECB) is the lead regulator of credit institutions in the European Union and the European Securities and Markets Authority (ESMA) is the lead regulator of non-bank financial services entities.
+The European Central Bank (ECB) is the lead regulator of credit institutions in the EU, and the European Securities and Markets Authority (ESMA) is the lead regulator of non-bank financial services entities.
 Both the ECB and ESMA are assisted by competent national authorities in each of the EU Member States.
 The Central Bank is the national competent authority in Ireland for both credit institutions and non-bank financial services entities.
-To operate a banking business12 in Ireland, a licence or authorisation is required from the Central Bank or the ECB in respect of a credit institution that is a 'significant' institution.
+To operate a banking business11 in Ireland, a licence or authorisation is required from the Central Bank or the ECB in respect of a credit institution that is a 'significant' institution.

 To obtain a licence for either a significant or a less significant credit institution, the undertaking must satisfy several criteria, including capital requirements and having appropriate and proper procedures in Ireland.
 Entities wishing to carry on an insurance or reinsurance business also require an authorisation from the Central Bank.

-Once authorised in Ireland, banking and other services (including investment services under MiFID and payment services under PSD2)13 can be passported throughout the European Union in reliance on the Irish authorisation.
+Once authorised in Ireland, banking and other services (including investment services under MiFID and payment services under PSD2)12 can be passported throughout the EU in reliance on the Irish authorisation.
 The home state regulator (i.e., the Central Bank in the case of less significant credit institutions and non-bank financial services entities) retains responsibility for the prudential supervision of the entity while the host state regulator (i.e., the regulator in the other EU Member State) will supervise the passported entity's business conduct in that EU Member State.